peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORTypeMapper mapper,
         PeterO.Cbor.PODOptions options);

-Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
+Generates a CBORObject from an arbitrary object, using the specified options to control how certain objects are converted to CBOR objects.
 The following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library):

  *  `null`  is converted to  `CBORObject.Null`  .